-NOTE: Ensure that the flow switch is installed with the "flow" arrow pointing in the direction of the flow.
+It is important to next ensure that the flow switch is installed with the "flow" arrow pointing in the direction of the flow.

 - 4. Check to ensure that all components are securely tightened and that the flow switch paddle moves freely without interference. - 5.
 Locate the BMM module with the "FL" label (Figure 7), and remove the black jumper wire from the terminals of the connector shown in the detail of Figure 7.
 Connect the two flow switch wires to the two terminals.
 Flow switch wires have no polarity, so can be inserted without regard to position.